TheWorldOfSoftware/OpenProjectPlanner/README.md

 # OpenProjectPlanner

-The official OpenProjectPlanner monorepo, managed and maintained by the OpenSoftware corporation and community.
+The official OpenProjectPlanner monorepo, managed and maintained by the World of Software corporation and community.